 Thrombophilia is diagnosed by blood tests.

 Tests are done some weeks or months after having a DVT or pulmonary embolism, as the presence of these conditions can affect the results.
-Usually you have to wait until you have been off anticoagulants, such as warfarin, for 4-6 weeks.
-If you have recently been pregnant, the tests may have to be delayed by 8 weeks.
+Usually you have to wait until you have been off blood-thinning medication (anticoagulants), such as warfarin, for 4-6 weeks.
+If you have recently been pregnant, the tests may have to be delayed by eight weeks.
 This is because the results in pregnancy can be much harder to understand.

 You may be referred to a doctor specialising in blood conditions (a haematologist).
 The doctor will usually ask about your history and family history.
 This will help with interpreting the test results.